-The first and most important thing to do in Float is to set some budgets for cash you expect to come into and out of your business.
+The third thing to do in Float is to set some budgets for cash you expect to come into and out of your business.
 Once you do this, you’ll be able to see your future cash, which will be updated every day with what’s really happening in your business.

 When you first signed in, you might have had Float predict a base-line forecast for you (taking an average of the last 3 months), or you might have wanted to create it yourself.

 To update any existing forecasts, or create new ones, just go to the ‘Cash Flow’ tab, scroll down to this table and click into the cell for the account and month you want to edit.
 Click on existing forecasts to update them individually or in bulk, or click ‘Create Budget’.
 When creating a new forecast, you need to fill in:

 - Budget name

 - How frequently the budget occurs